TheGoodlike13/liberty_or_death/README.md

 Thanks a lot, [#ibm_gradle](#ibm_gradle).
 Useless.
 I suspect that if we didn't have a servlet it might have had some use, but we do, so fuck it.
 I'll add it if I need it later.

+It is getting a bit tiring to type all those 'gradlew' commands though.
+Batch files go!
+That's much simpler.